top of page

 They delight in watching you realise you never had any in the first place.

-The Grandfather who stopped at his son's the next morning, sat down at their kitchen table with the sun beaming through the window, watching his grand-daughter revise for her science test, happily eating her eggs on toast, and having her head lovingly stroked by those same podgy fingers.
+The man who went home to his wife the next morning and sat down at their kitchen table with the sun beaming through the window.
+Watching his daughter revise for her science test, happily eating her eggs on toast, and having her head lovingly stroked by those same podgy fingers.

-I try to tell myself that my silence wasn’t consent — it was survival.
+I try and tell myself that my silence wasn’t consent, it was survival.

 But what if it was cowardice?

-What if the quiet wasn’t just shock, but some ancient instinct to please, to not make it worse, to be the Good Girl even while dying?
+What if my silence wasn’t just shock, but some ancient instinct to please, to not make it worse, to be the Good Girl…even while dying?

 What if I helped them both - them all - get away with it?